 CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

-Indiana
+State of Indiana

-Nursing in Indiana
+Nursing in Indiana.

 Indiana has approximately 105,000 licensed registered nurses serving a population of 6.9 million.
 Indianapolis is home to Indiana University Health, the state's largest health system, as well as major employers like Community Health Network and Ascension St. Vincent.
 The state has invested in nursing education to address workforce needs.